manav03panchal/Kattis-Problems/README.md

 # Kattis-Problems

 Hi!
-This is the first-year Manav writing directly to you.
+This is first-year Manav writing directly to you.
 How's it going?
 Anyways, I just wanted to try my hand at Problem Solving and did some Easy level Qs.
 Had fun.